b17z/program_obscura/content/about.md

 - My philosophies around computer science.
 Ex: Effective resources, how I believe people should learn this space, etc.

 ## Thought Draft
-- I'm an avid reader so I will put here some reflections about books I've read or conclusions/philosophies I've gotten from certain books.
+- I'm an avid reader so I will put here some reflections or conclusions/philosophies I've gotten from certain books, articles, essays, etc.

 ### Conclusion